openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 :::note
 OpenEBS contributors prefer to call the Distributed Block Storage volumes as **Replicated Volumes**, to avoid confusion with traditional block storage for the following reasons:
 * Distributed block storage tends to shard the data blocks of a volume across many nodes in the cluster.
 Replicated volumes persist all the data blocks of a volume on a node and for durability replicate the entire data to other nodes in the cluster.
-* While accessing a volume data, distributed block storage depends on metadata hashing algorithms to locate the node where the block resides, whereas replicated volumes can access the data from any of the nodes where data is persisted (aka replica nodes).
+* While accessing volume data, distributed block storage depends on metadata hashing algorithms to locate the node where the block resides, whereas replicated volumes can access the data from any of the nodes where data is persisted (aka replica nodes).
 * Replicated volumes have a lower blast radius compared to traditional distributed block storage.
-* Replicated volumes are designed for Cloud Native stateful workloads that require a large number of volumes with capacity that can typically be served from a single node as apposed to a single large volume with data sharded across multiple nodes in the cluster.
+* Replicated volumes are designed for Cloud Native stateful workloads that require a large number of volumes with capacity that can typically be served from a single node as opposed to a single large volume with data sharded across multiple nodes in the cluster.
 :::

 OpenEBS Data Engines and Control Plane are implemented as micro-services, deployed as containers and orchestrated by Kubernetes itself.
 Importantly, OpenEBS data engines are implemented in user space, allowing OpenEBS to run on any Kubernetes Platform and to use any type of storage available to Kubernetes worker nodes.
 An added advantage of being a completely Kubernetes native solution is that administrators and developers can interact and manage OpenEBS using all the wonderful tooling that is available for Kubernetes like kubectl, Helm, Prometheus, Grafana, etc.